Vango Odyssey Air 600 6-Person Tent

-When it comes to stability, the pre-bent, sloped air beams give it added strength so it’s really good for high-wind areas.
-The manufacturer boasts an exclusive Vango technology used to make the air beams although it’s not exactly clear what makes the technology special.
+When it comes to stability, the pre-bent, sloped air frame give it added strength so it’s really good for high-wind areas.
+The manufacturer boasts an exclusive Vango technology used to make the air poles although it’s not exactly clear what makes the technology special.

-One of the most attractive features of the tent is that it has a special “dark rest” area inside the tent while the other area has large, clear PVC windows to let light stream in.
-It’s like getting a two-in-one deal in one tent.
-The dark rest area has a divider so it can be split into two rooms, essentially making the tent a three room tent.
+One of the most attractive features of the product is that it has a special “dark rest” area inside while the other area has large, clear PVC windows to let light stream in.
+It’s like getting a two-in-one deal in one model.
+The dark rest area has a divider so it can be split into two rooms, essentially making the product a three room tent.

 - Has an attached ground sheet.

-- The tent can be inflated in less than ten minutes.
+- Can be inflated in less than ten minutes.

 The Easy Camp Tempest 500 is extremely similar to the Vango Odessey Air 600 with only a few minor differences.
-It’s a little smaller with only around 142 square feet of floor space (which is why it’s labelled as a five-person tent rather than a six-person tent).
-The air beams are split into three sections instead of one continuous beam.
-Another difference is the rain fly is fire retardant which is a great safety feature for campers who may be using tent stoves.
+It’s a little smaller with only around 142 square feet of floor space (which is why it’s labelled as a five-person model rather than a six-person one).
+The air poles are split into three sections instead of one continuous beam.
+Another difference is the rain fly is fire retardant which is a great safety feature for campers who may be using stoves.

 The Easy Camp Tempest comes with a two way pump so you don’t have to worry about fumbling with adapters or buying extra equipment.
-The tent is easily inflatable within a few minutes so you can get to enjoying your camping experience faster.
+Easily inflatable within a few minutes so you can get to enjoying your camping experience faster.